adityakalagatoori/launderloop/README.md

-# 🌍 TravelLoop — Plan.
+# 🌍 launderLoop — Plan.
 Explore.
 Loop.

 > **The ultimate full-stack travel planning platform** — built with React, NestJS, PostgreSQL, and Prisma.
 From itinerary building to carbon tracking, TravelLoop covers every aspect of modern travel.